 Cash is still a well-liked manner of exchange, but it no longer enjoys the reign it once did.
 In its place are more convenient payment options such as credit and debit cards.
 In fact, roughly 80% of U.S. consumers prefer using plastic over cash.

-So if you don’t already accept credit cards, you’re likely leaving money on the table.
+So if you don’t already accept credit cards online, you’re likely leaving money on the table.

 Getting started isn’t automatic, however.
-Below are some of the observations to factor in as you begin investigating credit card processing solutions.
+Below are some of the observations to factor in as you begin investigating what you need to accept credit card online.

 1. Payment Security